-My work focuses on quantifying the costs of climate change to infrastructure systems, valuing climate adaptation projects for infrastructure, and developing decision support tools for prioritizing climate adaptation investments.
-Ultimately, I am to advance the state of engineering practice by providing innovative techniques and insights that remain approachable to practicing engineers, infrastructure managers, and planners.
+More generally, my work focuses on quantifying the costs of climate change to infrastructure systems, valuing climate adaptation projects for infrastructure, and developing decision support tools for prioritizing climate adaptation investments.
+Ultimately, I am to advance the state of engineering practice by applying innovative techniques and insights that remain approachable to practicing engineers, infrastructure managers, and planners.

 Licenses and Certifications

 Engineering Software: OptumG2 | Plaxis 2D | ArcMAP | EPA SWMM 5.1 | AutoCAD